ammunk/hpc/virtual_env_hpc_files/README.md

 #### `torch.distributed.launch` distributed job

-The only requirement imposed using `torch.distributed.launch` is that your experiment take the argument `--local-rank`.
+The only requirement imposed using `torch.distributed.launch` is that your experiment take the argument `--local-rank` as the first given argument.
 This requirement is, in fact, imposed by the `torch.distributed.launch`.
 For example if your command looks like this

 ```bash
 python [your commands]